-When Weeks Hall of Engineering is completed in fall 2018, the School of Engineering's state-of-the-art LEED-certified facility will feature flexible learning laboratories for advanced manufacturing and sustainable resources and systems.
-Students will have hands-on access to facilities dedicated to rapid prototyping, pilot manufacturing, urban and coastal water systems, intelligent transportation systems, and more.
+Richard Weeks Hall of Engineering is the School of Engineering's state-of-the-art, LEED-certified facility featuring flexible learning laboratories for advanced manufacturing and sustainable resources and systems.
+Students have hands-on access to facilities dedicated to rapid prototyping, pilot manufacturing, urban and coastal water systems, intelligent transportation systems, and more.

 The new building includes smart classrooms, collaborative work space, dedicated student space, and advanced technology integration.

-With 100,000 square feet, this open and collaborative facility will create a modern learning environment vital to training the next generation of engineers, fostering innovation and discovery.
+With 100,000 square feet, this open and collaborative facility creates a modern learning environment vital to training the next generation of engineers, fostering innovation and discovery.

 Facilities and Laboratories

 Living laboratories, physical and cyber-system environments, indoor and outdoor monitoring, and miniature prototypes allow for replication of real-world environmental challenges and advances in research and education.